zivlakmilos/magicbook/README.md

 }
 ```

-The load order of plugins is native plugins first, then plugins in the book folder, then NPM packages. `magicbook` will output a warning if the plugin is not found.
-Consult the `src/plugins/blank.js` file to see the structure of a plugin.
-Using the `addPlugins` will add your custom plugins at the end of the plugin pipeline, after the built-in plugins.
-This setting is also available inside the `builds` array, so each build can have different plugins.
+Each plugin can hook into the build pipeline by registering in the plugin registry via the `add()`, `before()` and `after()` functions.
+Consult the `src/plugins/blank.js` file to see a vanilla plugin, or browse through the native plugin to see how they are implemented.
+To print the order of all plugin functions, run `magicbook build --verbose`

 ### Removing plugins

 If you want to remove native plugins, you can use the `disablePlugins` property.
 By using this property, you can disable almost all functionality in `magicbook`.
-Plugins are included based on their filenames, so you can easily figure out plugin names by looking at the [plugins source folder](https://github.com/magicbookproject/magicbook/tree/master/src/plugins).
+To figure out what plugins you can disable, run `magicbook build --verbose`, which will output a list of all plugins.
+You should use the names before the `:`.

 ```json
 {